 1. Unplug- all cables and wires

 Sounds really simple, but having unnecessary wiring on throughout the night adds to your electricity bills.
-Try and cut this out by unplugging phone/
+Try and cut this out by unplugging phone/ipad chargers, turn off the Wi-fi at nights, and check for any other plug points that dont need to be left on through the night.

 2. Choosing a mobile/phone plan